-The brain drain that happened in the 80s and 90s has robbed Nigeria of some young creative minds.
+The brain drain of the 80s and 90s has led to an emergence of world class Nigerian stars.

 John Boyega is one of the by-products of the mass movement of the 80s and 90s.